 And here we are: Preschool Letter F; almost one quarter of the way into the alphabet and we are loving every bit of it!

 We skipped our beginning sounds basket again and started with our Alphabet Play Dough Mat.
 I’m loving the fact that Filip has already grasped the concept that letter formation starts from the top and heads downward and that we go from left to right.
 Practice really does make perfect and, after seeing these results with my little man, I honestly wish I had done this with my older kids too.
-Anyhow, here is a picture of him and the Letter F play dough mat.

 Next, I lined up a few of our vocabulary cards face down and Filip turned them over one by one.
 I covered the word at the top with my hand and asked him to say the word for me and identify the beginning sound.
 He then matched magnetic letters to each card.

-Next, he did an uppercase and lowercase letter identification activity using dot-paints.
+After that, he did an uppercase and lowercase letter identification activity using dot-paints.

 Then we did a pre-writing practice sheet (From the Pond) using glue and glitter.
 You can tell which parts he did and where I helped him 😀